Quasiparticle spectra of mixtures of dipolar and non-dipolar condensates at zero and finite temperatures: RESULTS AND DISCUSSIONS

 At zero temperature, the attractive $\varepsilon_{dd}$ regime possesses three zero-energy modes corresponding to three distinct condensates of the sandwich immiscible configuration.
 We further find that the ground state remains robust with the self-consistent inclusion of quantum fluctuation present at zero temperature.
 As temperature is increased, the density dip in the non-dipolar component gets filled, and the peak of the dipolar component (at the center) lowers.
 At finite temperatures, the overall decrease in density is due to the presence of finite thermal densities (not shown here).
 As the system progresses towards miscibility with $T$, the change in the density profile of the ground-state condensate is attributed to the corresponding change in the low-lying spectra.
 In particular, we note that the softened (additional) zero-energy mode gains finite energy at the temperature of miscibility.
 This low-lying quasiparticle mode evolution with temperature is presented in Fig.~\ref{mode_temp}, and signals the loss of perfect phase separation and the onset of miscibility.

 The magnitude of the dipole mode amplitude increases as the two-component system approaches spatial mixing.
 Meanwhile, the in-phase dipole mode, associated with the center-of-mass motion of one species relative to the other, remains insensitive to the thermal effects.
 This is expected since such Kohn-type modes are predominantly governed by the external trapping potential and are less affected by internal interactions or thermal depletion~\cite{kohn_61,reidl_01}.
 Furthermore, the energy of the quadrupole mode, involving the shape oscillations and sensitive to the internal structure of the density distribution, changes non-monotonically with temperature.
 Initially, the mode softens with increasing temperature, and then at higher temperatures, the mode energy increases again, a behavior linked to enhanced thermal pressure and significant density overlap.
 Thus, the phase segregation of the dipolar and non-dipolar components of the mixtures is suppressed at finite temperatures.
-We have finally explicitly checked that the change in the ground-state and quasiparticle spectra is solely due to non-zero temperatures and not due to lower particle numbers at finite $T$.
+It is worth noting that the total number of atoms in each component, including both condensate and non-condensate, is conserved.
+Therefore, the observed modifications in the ground-state properties and quasiparticle spectra arise solely from finite-temperature effects and not caused by the change in the total number of atoms at higher temperatures.